Xyclade/MachineLearning/Readme.md

 val spamTDM = new TDM();
 //Build up the Term-Document Matrix for spam emails spamMails.foreach(x => x._2.split(" ").filter(_.nonEmpty).foreach(y => spamTDM.addTermToRecord(y,x._1.getName))
-//Sort the spam by the occurence rate to gain more insight spamTDM.SortByOccurrenceRate(hamMails.size)
+//Sort the spam by the occurrence rate to gain more insight spamTDM.SortByOccurrenceRate(hamMails.size)

 val hamTDM = new TDM();
 //Build up the Term-Document Matrix for ham emails hamMails.foreach(x => x._2.split(" ").filter(_.nonEmpty).foreach(y => hamTDM.addTermToRecord(y,x._1.getName)))
-//Sort the ham by the occurence rate to gain more insight hamTDM.SortByOccurrenceRate(spamMails.size)
+//Sort the ham by the occurrence rate to gain more insight hamTDM.SortByOccurrenceRate(spamMails.size)

 ```

 Given the tables, lets take a look at the top 50 words for each table.
 Note that the red words are from the spam table and the green words are from the ham table.
-Additionaly, the size of the words represents the occurrence rate.
-Thus the larger the word, the more documents contained that word atleast once.
+Additionally, the size of the words represents the occurrence rate.
+Thus the larger the word, the more documents contained that word at least once.

 <img src="./Images/Ham_Stopwords.png" width="400px" height="200px" />
 <img src="./Images/Spam_Stopwords.png" width="400px" height="200px" />